bartlomiejmucha/Square/README.md

 * *custom-xconnect-create-host-cert.json* - it defines tasks required to create certificate for xconnect host,
 * *custom-uninstall.json* - it defines tasks required to uninstall everything from PC.

-To use those instlalation scripts follow below steps:
+To use these instlalation scripts follow below steps:

   1. Create *zip* subfolder under *install* folder (you can create it in different place but you have to update path inside *parametrs.ps1* file),
-  2. Download packages for XP Single, for On Premises deployment from official url: https://dev.sitecore.net/Downloads/Sitecore_Experience_Platform/90/Sitecore_Experience_Platform_90_Update1.aspx
+  2. Download packages for XP Single, for On Premises deployment from official url: https://dev.sitecore.net/Downloads/Sitecore_Experience_Platform/90/Sitecore_Experience_Platform_90_Update2.aspx
   3. Unzip downloaded file.
 You will get folder with two WDP packages inside.
-Copy *Sitecore 9.0.1 rev. 171219 (OnPrem)_single.scwdp.zip* and *Sitecore 9.0.1 rev. 171219 (OnPrem)_xp0xconnect.scwdp.zip* into *zip* folder created in step 1,
+Copy *Sitecore 9.0.2 rev. 180604 (OnPrem)_single.scwdp.zip* and *Sitecore 9.0.2 rev. 180604 (OnPrem)_xp0xconnect.scwdp.zip* into *zip* folder created in step 1,
   4. Open *paramters.ps1* file and review all parameters.
 On the top of the file there is #MAIN PARAMETERS" section with most important settings that you have to configure.
+Override parameters inside *parameters-local.ps1* file or in *parameters.ps1* file directly.
      a.
 Set the installation path,
      b.
 Set the path to license file,
      c.
 Set the db settings,